Camping at Tikal

 Any backpacker will tell you that the best travel advice comes through talking to fellow travellers who have been there.
 And that’s exactly how I came across this gem of an idea -camping at Tikal.
 Sleeping in hammocks in the grounds of some Mayan ruins sounded like an epic adventure .

 With a group of English medical students that I had commandeered as travel buddies, we set off from the Belizan town of San Ignacio.
 Crossing the border into Guatemala (without paying any fees, which I had read lots of tourists are conned into doing) we negotiated a taxi to squeeze the five of us in and take us straight to Tikal.
-It cost us 360Q for the taxi (about 2.5 hours).
+It cost us 360Q (~€40)for the taxi which took about two and a half hours.
 Had we not been traveling in a group it would have been a lot more difficult to get there cheaply.
 In the afternoon the only options are taxis or a public bus to Santa Elena (a larger town next to Flores) and then negotiating a taxi from there.

 While the man was busy hanging the hammocks (complete with mosquito nets) we left our valuables in a lockable shed and headed into the park for sunset.
 Officially the park closes at 6pm but we didn’t see any staff while we were there and we stayed until around 7pm.
 We did however see monkeys, wild pigs and an array of interesting birds.

 We then had an early night in preparation for an early start to beat the crowds the next day.
 We opted not to go on the sunrise tour as this would have been an extra 175Q per person (100Q entrance fee before opening time and 75Q for the tour) but were up to enter the park at 6am.

 By 11am, just as the hoards of people were arriving, we were ready to hit the road and got a shuttle (50Q pp) to the beautiful little town of Flores in time to enjoy the afternoon jumping into the lake from a rope swing!